tomkersten/chili_videos/README.md

 ## FEATURES:

-1. Makes it dead simple to upload and store videos to your own ChiliProject/Redmine (CP/RM) installation.
+1. Makes it dead simple upload, store, and embed videos to your own ChiliProject/Redmine (CP/RM) installation.
-   1. Note: Videos are hosted wherever you have Transload.it send them, S3 being a popular option.
+   - **Note:** Videos are stored wherever you have Transload.it send them, Amazon's S3 service being a popular option.
 1. Allows you to link videos to specific "versions" in the CP/RM project
 1. Adds a "video" wiki macro which can be used to embed any video in